EllaBala/EllaBala/README.md

 I'm an Altschooler from School of engineering, currently studying to be a cloud engineer.
-I'm passionate about sharing knowledge, documentation, web engineering, Jamstack, headless commerce, and others.
+I'm passionate about sharing knowledge, documentation, networking, learning, research, and others.

 **Here's a quick summary about me**: